-There’s never been a better time to explore more of Brooklyn: Citi Bike recently expanded its network deeper into the borough, making it easier to get to less well-trodden neighbourhoods like Crown Heights and Prospect Heights.
-Dekalb Market Hall, a world-class food court showcasing New York’s best eats has sprung up, and 1 Hotel Brooklyn Bridge makes a case for staying in Brooklyn instead of Manhattan.
+There’s never been a better time to explore everything that sprawling Brooklyn has to offer: Citi Bike continues to expand its network deeper into the borough, making it easier to get to less well-trodden neighbourhoods of Crown and Prospect Heights, as well as Flatbush and Midwood.
+Dekalb Market Hall, a world-class food court showcasing New York City’s best eats, is ever-growing in its offerings, and the impressive network of boutique hotels (such as the stunning 1 Hotel Brooklyn Bridge) makes a compelling case for staying in Brooklyn instead of Manhattan.

 For first-time visitors, start with these five neighbourhoods to see the cultural and culinary best of Brooklyn.